Confederate troops were ecstatic and General Robert E. Lee, their leader, wanted to push forward.

-Lee's second-in-command - General Longstreet - thought the best move, at that point in the battle, was to have Confederate troops stop fighting.
-Lee was shocked at the suggestion: "Do you mean, disengage?!"
+Lee's second-in-command—General Longstreet—thought the best move, at that point in the battle, was to have Confederate troops stop fighting.
+Lee, shocked at the suggestion, reportedly said:

 Lee disagreed, and the Battle of Gettysburg would continue for two more days.

-At the time these events took place, General Thomas ("Stonewall") Jackson - a man in whom Robert E. Lee had great confidence - had been dead less than two months.
-The results of this battle proved to be a turning point in the American Civil War.
+At the time these events took place, General Thomas ("Stonewall") Jackson—a man in whom Robert E. Lee had great confidence—had been dead less than two months.
+The results of this battle, and Lee's decisions, proved to be a turning point in the American Civil War.

 See, also, these pictures of the Gettysburg Battle from the Library of Congress: